-To restore instrument to its default values (including password) once into "Instrument Reset" menu, press wheel then change value to "ON", press wheel again, move on "OK" then finally press wheel.
+To restore instrument to its default values (including password) once into "Instrument Reset" menu, choose parameter to restore and press wheel then change value to "ON", press wheel again, move on "OK" then finally press wheel.
 The instrument display will show "CHECKSUM ERROR".
 Press whell to return into "Main Menu".
 Move on "EXIT", then press wheel.
 The instrument is now restored to factory default.
 Please repeat all calibration procedures and programming parameters.